blackb46/ECE570-Class-Project-Engineering-AI-Assistant/README.md

 - Chunk size and overlap are set in Cell 7 of the Colab notebook in the create_chunks() call
 - Cell 17 of the notebook runs a systematic comparison across multiple configurations
 - After running Cell 17, the vectorstore is automatically reset to Config B (400/75) at the end of the experiment loop.
 This ensures the vectorstore saved to Google Drive is always the optimal deployed configuration regardless of which configuration ran last during testing.
-- After selecting new parameters, rebuild the vectorstore and update the repository
+- After selecting new parameters, rebuild the vectorstore and update the repository.
+This can be seen at the end of Cell 17 where you can actually select the proper config based on the results to properly build the vectorstore.

 **To update the system prompt:**
+- The system prompt is written to give the instructions and rules to the LLM on how to respond.
-- The system prompt is defined as SYSTEM_PROMPT in engineering.py
+- The system prompt is defined as `SYSTEM_PROMPT` in `engineering.py`
-- Edit the rules directly in that variable and push to GitHub
+- Edit the rules directly in that variable and manually overwrite the `engineering.py` file in the GitHub repo
-- The same system prompt is also defined in Cell 10 of the Colab notebook and should be kept in sync
+- The same system prompt is also defined in Cell 10 of the Colab notebook and should be kept in sync across all notebooks and code.

 **To add evaluation questions:**
-- Add rows to evaluation_questions.csv following the existing format
+- Add rows to `evaluation_questions.csv` following the existing format
 - Number, Category, Question, and Expected_Result columns are required
 - Expected_Result must be either "Fully Answered" or "Proper Abstention"
 - Rerun Cells 14-18 in the Colab notebook to score the updated question set